Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: Outline of Model and Preliminary Definitions

 The heart of the method in this paper is to recognize that the solution $U$ of \eqref{eq:fundamentalmult} can be written as an ergodic transformation in an ambient higher-dimensional space $\bar{\T}^{\Z^d}$ containing both the noise and the connections.
 The Large Deviation Principle for $U$ can then be obtained from the (assumed) Large Deviation Principle of $W^n$ and $J^n$ using transformation methods, since the empirical measure for $U$ can be written as a function of the \textit{double layer} empirical measure which incorporates both $W^n$ and $J^n$ (see Lemma \ref{Lemma Solution Equivalence}).
-While it is not explicitly necessary, in most applications of this theory we expect that the probability laws of $W^n$ and $J^n$ are invariant under translations of the lattice / rotations of the torus (i.e. they are stationary).
-This is a common assumption when one wants to prove an LDP for the process-level empirical measure (see the papers surveyed in the introduction).